marlinofdoom/sensus_analytics_integration/README.md

 # HomeAssistant - Sensus Analytics Integration

-A custom Home Assistant integration to monitor your water usage from Sensus Analytics.
+A custom Home Assistant integration to monitor your water usage from Sensus Analytics, based on the water-only version by Zestysoft (https://github.com/zestysoft/sensus_analytics_integration/)

 ## Features